jnewbery/TSOANL/README.md

 ###Current progress

-- ch1.p11-ch1.p13 have been scanned
-- ch1.p11 has been OCR'ed
-- ch1.p11 has been tidied to .txt
-- no pages have been converted to markdown
+- ch1-4 have been scanned, OCR'ed, tidied to text, converted to MD and converted to epub.
-- no pages have been converted to epub
+- ch5 has been scanned

 ###Conversion to epub

-- We should use [Pandoc](http://pandoc.org/) or [markdown-to-ebook](https://github.com/k2052/markdown-to-ebook) to convert the markdown to epub.
-I haven't tried this yet.
+- I use [Pandoc](http://pandoc.org/) to convert the markdown to epub.
+- There may be some post-pandoc tidy-up to do.
+I won't do that until I've completely finished scanning/tidying/collating the book.
 - I should use a git pre-upgrade hook to make sure the epub version is at least as new as the markdown version.
 I haven't implemented this yet.

-###Verions

-- Use github Releases for epub version releases.
-I haven't done this yet.